wllacer/dana-cube/README.md

 What does it means?

-* We deem that we have achieved a functional 'completeness' of the cube tool (_danacube.pyw_) , so it should be useful for valiant user; but that it still lacks proper outside testing (so, for sure, many bugs ahead) and  documentation (hope to solve it soon)
+* We deem that we have achieved a functional 'completeness' of the tool, so it should be useful for valiant user; but that it still lacks proper outside testing (so, for sure, many bugs ahead) and  documentation (hope to solve it soon)

 * What we know it's missing:
     * Unknown bugs all around (i know i'm not perfect).
 And a few known ;-)